armory/documentation/_spinnaker/configure_ingress.md

 ```

 ### Secure with SSL on EKS

+Note: If you created the services with port 8084 and 9000, you will need to edit them to make SSL work.
+To do so run
+`kubectl -n spinnaker edit service spin-gate-public`
+and
+`kubectl -n spinnaker edit service spin-deck-public`
+and change the port to 443

 This tutorial presumes you've already created a certificate in the AWS Certificate Manager.